 What we don’t: Main zipper is not water-resistant; length is a bit overkill for backpacking and hiking.

 U.K.-based Rab is no stranger to variable alpine conditions, offering a full lineup of hardshells for everything from winter mountaineering to fast-and-light missions.
-And good news for value seekers—their outerwear is often priced for considerably less than the competition, without any real drop in quality.
+And good news for value seekers: Their outerwear is often priced for considerably less than the competition without any real drop in quality.
 The popular Kangri GTX is no exception: For just $425, it’s fully prepared for bad weather, with a Gore-Tex membrane and burly, 70-denier recycled-nylon shell.
-You also get a full suite of features that holds little back, including a two-way center front zip, glove-friendly zipper pulls, large harness-compatible hand pockets, and two-way pit zips.
+You also get a full suite of features that hold little back, including a two-way center front zip, glove-friendly zipper pulls, large harness-compatible hand pockets, and two-way pit zips.
 We appreciated the Kangri’s protection while backpacking in Patagonia’s always-inclement weather, but it’s also a well-rounded choice for backcountry skiing, mountaineering, winter alpinism, and even around-town use.

 See the Men's Rab Kangri GTX See the Women's Rab Kangri GTX

-12. Fjallraven Keb Eco-Shell ($500)
+11. Fjallraven Keb Eco-Shell ($500)

 Weight: 1 lb.
 2.3 oz.